UchuuJ/da-techtest/README.md

 # DA Tech Test
 This project is a calculator module that generates costs for a courier service.
-It calculates the total distance and total cost in a delivery run
+It calculates the total distance and total cost in a delivery run.
 ## Requirements
 | System Requirements          |
 |------------------------------|